 If you're an online-based business, this is crucial — but after the worldwide craziness of 2020, we can agree that almost every business needs to adapt to being digital.
 Even if the purchase isn't completed online, most buying decisions begin with a search.

-Once consumers decide on a good or service they need, they'll spend more time researching and analyzing than before smartphones.
+Once consumers decide on a good or service they need, they'll spend more time researching and analysing than before smartphones.
 Hard not to with so much data at our fingertips.

 Impulse buying is seeing a decrease as more buyers are taking their time to compare prices and details.
 Consumers are empowered with choices, which has also raised expectations and made buyers more demanding.